PlagueFPS/cod-zombies/README.md

 ## TODO
+- change checkPriority function to not be hard-coded
 - (?)
 Add pagination or load more option when displaying all maps only

 ## Generating type definitions for content types for Contentful